 The Brown School at Washington University in St. Louis offers a top-ranked Master of Social Work (MSW) program.
 Through course work and fieldwork, students gain the knowledge and skills to tackle some of society's greatest challenges and succeed in a variety of professional settings.

 Our program has trained our graduates for work across an incredible breadth of professional positions in more than 50 countries around the globe.
 Our customizable curriculum allows students to design their own course of study tailored to the type of work they'll do and the communities they'll work with.

 Students have remarkable flexibility to shape their MSW experience at the Brown School.
 Our curriculum is structured to ensure that they'll be prepared to make a positive impact in their field of choice.
 To this end, students are able to do the following:

-- Choose from six concentrations or declare their own individualized concentration.
+- Choose from eight concentrations or declare their own individualized concentration.
 Within their concentration, students also have flexibility in choosing their specific courses.

 - Add an optional specialization to increase their skills.

 - Broaden their knowledge with a certificate or a joint or dual degree.

 Students can also tailor their experiences beyond the classroom.
 They can:

 - Choose from more than 300 MSW practicum sites locally, nationally and internationally.